 Students currently attending as part of any existing regional direct Coram Deo programme (First year, Second year, Third year, Coram Care members): R250 per person

 Book: R400 not compulsory (but compulsory if participants continue with the advanced programme).
 Minimal stock kept in Pretoria.

-Continue with the advanced immediately after the introductory course
+Continue with the standard programme immediately after the introductory course

 For any short course you attended before participants can seamlessly continue their studies in the accredited longer programme immediately after the introductory programme.
 They do not have to wait a year.
 That is on the condition that locally there is enough interest to proceed with our standard longer accredited programme.
 Alternatively they will be able to join the existing blended learning group right after the introductory programme to work towards their advanced certificate programme.